 Everyone has different financial goals.
 The more you learn, the more confident you'll be in determining your own path.
 But here's a basic financial goal to strive toward:

 Notice the first part of this goal is about hard work.
-If you're hoping to take a little bit of money and gamble it into a fortune in the stock market (or forbid, Bitcoin), you can stop reading now, this article isn't written for you.
-But if you plan to work for a few decades, and want to make sure that you don't have to work until life's end, you'll need to spend less than you make and invest the difference.
+If you're hoping to take a little bit of money and gamble it into a fortune in the stock market (or forbid, cryptocurrencies), you can stop reading now, this article isn't written for you.
+But, if you want to retire after a few decades of work, you'll need to spend less than you make and invest the difference.

 Notice that this goal doesn't recommend selling your investments.
 Rich people don't sell-off their assets for spending money; if they did, they wouldn't be rich for long.
 The rich stay rich because their assets provide enough cash flow to support their lifestyle.
 These cash-producing assets can be passed down from generation to generation through careful estate planning.

-All investors should aspire to live off of their investment income and have something left over for their loved ones or a charitable organization.
+All investors should aspire to live off of their investment income and have something left over for their loved ones (or charity).
 It may not be possible for everyone, but it's the right attitude.

 What Should I Invest In?

 The most common investments are stocks and bonds, which most financial advisers agree should be held in some proportion based upon your personal circumstances.
 Stocks represent partial ownership of a company and bonds are a form of "I owe you."
 Mutual funds can own stocks or bonds (or a mix of both) both on your behalf.

 There are other ways to invest: for instance, real estate investment trusts (REITs).
 These types of investments have their place, but you needn't focus on them if you are just starting out.
 Sticking to stocks, bonds and the funds that hold them is fine for beginners (and pretty much everyone else).

 Should I Invest or Pay Down Debt?